Elmer Hemrich was born 18 Sept. 1890 in Alma, WI, a son of Alvin Hemrich

 his entire life, beginning when he assisted his brother, William, manage the

-coast to join his father and another brother, Andrew, who had a brewing
+coast to join his father, John, and another brother,

-enterprise in Seattle (Bay View Brewery).
-Alvin
+enterprise in Seattle (the

 then took a position at the

-Victoria Brewing & Ice Co. in Canada, where Elmer's brother Andrew was born
+Victoria Brewing & Ice Co. in Canada, where Elmer's brother, Andrew, was born

-in 1892.
+in Sept.
+1892.
 Alvin returned to Seattle and the family remained their, making it

 His father had purchased the

-Aberdeen Brewing Co. in
+Aberdeen Brewing

 1902, and Elmer spent all his time away from school assisting with the numerous